NcLang/OTPsync/README.md

 _A Python-based project to use One-Time-Pad encryption for untrustworthy Cloud services such as Dropbox._

-OTPsync uses the established script "onetime" for encryption and pad management.
+OTPsync uses the established script *onetime* for encryption and pad management.

 You can download it at http://www.red-bean.com/onetime/.

 To create the required file structures, change to the directory which should be synced and call